ftheberge/GraphMiningNotebooks/README.md

  * install node2vec from SNAP, see: https://snap.stanford.edu/node2vec/
  * GED code from https://github.com/ftheberge/Comparing_Graph_Embeddings which is included in this repo (more details in the notebook)

+Chapter 7 notebook:
+ * This notebook requires the HyperNetX package; since version 1.2, our functions were merged in this package as a module; notebook https://github.com/ftheberge/GraphMiningNotebooks/blob/master/Python_Notebooks/Chapter_7_bis.ipynb takes advantage of this.

 Complementary material:
  * install the graph2vec code from https://github.com/benedekrozemberczki/graph2vec
  * LFR benchmark with overlapping communities, file binary_networks.tar, from: https://sites.google.com/site/andrealancichinetti/files